-Summative evaluation of experience from classroom and clinical settings within pre-hospital Advanced Life Support Units will be gained.
-This experience must be conducted under the direction of a licensed EMT-Paramedic or a course instructor.
-Under supervision, the student will be exposed to injuries and illnesses and will participate in the diagnosis and treatment of the patient while working in an environment approximating that found upon graduation.
+A continuation of EMT 165.
+Major emphasis includes the addition of within pre-hospital Advanced Life Support Units will be gained.
+This experience must be conducted under the direction of a licensed EMT-

+A continuation of EMT 165 and 173.
+Minimum competencies are required exposed to injuries and illnesses and will participate in the diagnosis and treatment of the patient while working in an environment approximating that found upon graduation.
 The intern will progress from observer, through team member, to a leadership role as a pre-hospital provider as part of the summative evaluation.
-Minimum competencies are required for successful completion.
+Minimum competencies are required